Juansgultom/kairu-platform/README.md

   * **Phase 4: Architectural Refactoring**: Convert the procedural script into an Object-Oriented structure for better scalability.
   * **Phase 5: Professionalization & Deployment**: Package the application to be installable via `pip` and write unit tests.
-  * See the `ROADMAP.md` for more details.

 -----

 ## 📜 License

-Distributed under the MIT License.
-See `LICENSE.txt` for more information.